iterative/dvc.org/content/docs/start/index.md

 - [**Data access**](/doc/start/data-access) shows how to use data artifacts from outside of the project and how to import data artifacts from another DVC project.
-This can help to download a specific version of an ML model to a deployment server or import a model to another project.
+This can help to download a specific version of a machine learning model to a deployment server or import a model to another project.

 - [**Data pipelines**](/doc/start/data-pipelines) describe how models and other data artifacts are built, and provide an efficient way to reproduce them.
   Think "Makefiles for data and ML projects" done right.

 - [**Experiments**](/doc/start/experiments) attach parameters, metrics, plots.
-  You can capture and navigate experiments not leaving Git.
-Think "Git for ML".
+  You can capture and navigate experiments without leaving Git.
+Think "Git for machine learning".